Last updated on 5 July 2022

 - Select the “Change Clip Speed” option.

 - In the next prompt, you will be able to change the speed, the number of frames and duration.

 You need to keep in mind at this point, that not all videos can be sped up, and you need to have a relatively high number of frames in order to have a smooth and fast video.

-In general, it’s best to have a video recorded at high framerate if you want to speed it up.
+In general, it’s best to have a video recorded at a high framerate if you want to slow it down.
 This way, you can avoid duplicated or missing frames, and your final video will be as smooth as possible.

 If you also want to change the duration of your footage after you applied all the settings, you can right-click again on your timeline and select “Change Clip Duration” or click “Ctrl+D” on your keyboard.
 That will allow you to only change the duration without affecting the framerate or speed, and it can be very useful if you just need a video that’s one second shorter.

 But these are the basics, and now you know how to speed up in DaVinci Resolve.
 It’s definitely not hard, and in time, you will get to figure out exactly how your footage needs to be for the best results.

 If you are interested in learning more about DaVinci Resolve, please see our DaVinci tutorials.